ckrapu/ckrapu.github.io/_posts/2025-08-15-what-i-learned-from-flipping-coins.md

 The point isn't to see whether $$\mathcal{M}_{transformers}$$ is sufficiently expressive to implement a decent random number generator ([surprise, it is](https://arxiv.org/abs/2502.10390)) but rather to see if our best computational model for intelligence can be pushed to do it, and if it offers any benefits.

+Towards this end, I wanted to see what happened if I used a simple prompt for simulating a coin flip with as many models as possible.

 I acknowledge this is a dumb question.
 Here is a chance for you to cease reading and go about your day without any ill feelings from me.

-Towards this end, I wanted to see what happened if I used a simple prompt with as many models as possible.

 ### Flipping coins across all of OpenRouter
 OpenRouter supports over 200 large language models' inference endpoints.
 Most of them support text and are tuned for instruction-following and chat.
 There's a delightful range of models including the tried-and-true `gpt-4-turbo`, the roleplaying models, the foreign-language finetunes like `scb10x/llama-3-typhoon-v1.5x-70b-instruct`, and even cutting-edge diffusion models from like `mercury/inception`.